 Backing up collections on GitHub is available for Team, Business and Enterprise plans only.

-Click Add Integration to authorize a backup of your Postman collections, then enter your GitHub Personal Access Token and click the Proceed button.
+Enter your GitHub Personal Access Token and click the Proceed button.

 Once the token is verified, you'll be able to configure the integration.

 - Select a workspace containing the collection to back up.

 - Select the GitHub repository where it will be backed up.